-Menu 'Outputs slot 1' - 'Outputs slot 3'
+Menus 'Outputs slot 1' - 'Outputs slot 6'

-NOTE: There are three possible sub menus, one for each slot.
+NOTE: There are six possible sub menus, one for each slot.
 In each slot sub menu there are up to 8 possible outputs named 11 to 18 for slot 1, 21 to 28 for slot 2 and so on.
 Each output has the parameters described below.
 Note that output numbering below only show outputs belonging to slot 1.
 The 'Outputs Slot X' is only shown if there is a module, with outputs, selected for slot X. The number of displayed outputs is the number of outputs of the specific module selected in menu 'Hardware Configuration'.

-Outp.
-11 Source (- Output 18 Source)
+Output 11 Source (- Output 18 Source)

-Not in use Defines the use of the internal digital outputs

-In Process in the instrument.

-Level Not in use: The output is not used.

-Setpoint In Process: Active output means active 'In process'.
+Not in use In Process Defines the use of the internal digital outputs in the instrument.
+Level Setpoint Net Mode Good Zero Stable Weight Flow R.Disp Not in use: The output is not used.
+In Process: Active output means active 'In process'.
+Level: Output activated by the Level.

-Net Mode

-Good Zero

-Stable Weight

-Flow R.Disp

-The Focess.
-Active output means active in perfocess.
-Active output activated by the Level.

 Setpoint: Output activated by the Setpoint.
-Net Mode: Output active in net mode.

-Good Zero: Output active by 'good zero'.

-< Not in use > Stable Weight: Output active by stable weight.
+Net Mode: Output active in net mode. < Not in use > Stable Weight: Output active by good zero.
 Flow R.Disp: Output active by flow rate display.